Laser beam welding: Solid state

 Solid-state lasers operate at wavelengths on the order of 1 micrometer, much shorter than gas lasers used for welding, and as a result require that operators wear special eyewear or use special screens to prevent retina damage.
 Nd:YAG lasers can operate in both pulsed and continuous mode, but the other types are limited to pulsed mode.

 The original and still popular solid-state design is a single crystal shaped as a rod approximately 20 mm in diameter and 200 mm long, and the ends are ground flat.
 This rod is surrounded by a flash tube containing xenon or krypton.

 When flashed, a pulse of light lasting about two milliseconds is emitted by the laser.
 Disk shaped crystals are growing in popularity in the industry, and flashlamps are giving way to diodes due to their high efficiency.

 Typical power output for ruby lasers is 10-20 W, while the Nd:YAG laser outputs between 0.04-6,000 W. To deliver the laser beam to the weld area, fiber optics are usually employed.

 Gas

 Gas lasers use high-voltage, low-current power sources to supply the energy needed to excite the gas mixture used as a lasing medium.

 These lasers can operate in both continuous and pulsed mode, and the wavelength of the gas laser beam is 10.6 μm, deep infrared, i.e. 'heat'.

 Fiber optic cable absorbs and is destroyed by this wavelength, so a rigid lens and mirror delivery system is used.

 Power outputs for gas lasers can be much higher than solid-state lasers, reaching 25 kW.

 Fiber

-In fiber lasers, the main medium is the optical fiber itself.
-They are capable of power up to 50 kW and are increasingly being used for robotic industrial welding.
+In fiber lasers, a doped optical fiber serves as the gain medium in which laser light is amplified.
+Such lasers are capable of power up to 50 kW and are increasingly being used for robotic industrial welding.